SMART SENSING insights

 Making emotions measurable

 As emotions manifest in recognizable and stereotyped behavioral patterns, we have a prerequisite for standardized data acquisition and analysis methods.
-Because of the complex nature of emotions, we depend on multimodal data acquisition and measuring tools to capture the individual components:
+Because of the complex nature of emotions and affective states, we depend on multimodal data acquisition and measuring tools to capture the individual components:

 • measuring physiological components through electrical signals (e.g., EEG or ECG), skin temperature, or chemical analysis (of urine, blood, saliva, or odor),